adipoluri/My-Algorithm-Solutions/README.md

 ## Algorithms:

 - **Magic Sum Solver**: Takes an int width and returns a solution to the magic sum square of that width
+- **Mosaic Maker**: An Image Proccessing algorithm that turns an image into a mosaic of multiple images.
+Uses KD-tree nearest neighbour search for optimization
+- **Painter Application**: A small painter app made during an interview with a company